Sungmin-Kim-Dev/Vite-REACT-Movie-Website/README.md

 4. Movies
 5. Series

+Additionally, the project includes:

+- Language selection component (English/Korean)
+- Region selection component (US/GB/Australia for English)
+- Internationalization setup for managing translations

 [You can add more details about the file structure, component organization, or any other architectural decisions you made]

 ## Key Learnings

-[Describe what you learned from this project, any challenges you overcame, or specific areas where you grew as a developer]
+[Describe what you learned from this project, any challenges you overcame, or specific areas where you grew as a developer.
+Consider including points about implementing internationalization and handling region-specific content.]

 ## Future Improvements

+- Add more language options
+- Implement user accounts for personalized experiences across devices
+- Enhance region-specific recommendations based on local trends and releases

-[Optional: List any features or improvements you'd like to add in the future]
+[Add any other features or improvements you'd like to implement in the future]

 ## Contact